COMMUNITY SUPPORT ACTIVITIES

 Our council's first community service program began in 1992 to aid people with intellectual disabilities.
 Knights of Columbus councils throughout the United States have been doing that for decades.

 Our volunteers collect over one weekend each year at the Shop Rite of Clinton and conduct an annual collection among the parishioners of St. Joseph Church in High Bridge.
-Over the years we have collected and contributed more than $100,000!
-The majority of our those contributions directly benefit the ARC of Hunterdon County.
+Over the years we have collected and contributed well over $100,000! and the majority of our those contributions directly benefit the ARC of Hunterdon County.

 Our volunteers collect over one weekend each year at the Shop Rite of Clinton and conduct an annual collection among the parishioners of St. Joseph Church in High Bridge.
-Over the years we have collected and contributed more than $100,000!
-The majority of our those contributions directly benefit the ARC of Hunterdon County.
+Over the years we have collected and contributed well over $100,000! and the majority of our those contributions directly benefit the ARC of Hunterdon County.

 Covid-19 interrupted the annual collections and we were unable to